 - Information how the route learned.

 - When was the route last updated?

 - Which interface to use to reach the requested destination?

 When a packet received at the router interface, the router read the packet header to decide the destination network for the packet.
 If the destination network matches a route in the routing table, then the router forwards the packet using the information in the routing table.
-If there are two or more possible routes to the same destination, the metric is used to make a decision which route is best.
+If there are two or more possible routes to the same destination, the metric decide which route is best.

 Figure 1 shows the topology diagram which is consists of two router Rawalpindi and Peshawar.
-Topology in Packet Tracer can be download from here.
-Figure 2 shows the routing table on Rawalpindi router.
+You can download the topology from here download from here.
+Figure 2 shows the routing table on the Rawalpindi router.